licheng019/HiveEx/README.markdown

 Project 1: Analysis the log come from ibeifeng.com

-1.Based on the Log format. create the table as below. (run below code in hive command)
+##Based on the Log format. create the table as below. (run below code in hive command)

 drop table if exists default.test_log ;
 create table IF NOT EXISTS default.test_log (